TeaElming/ClusteringAssignment/README.md

   * View the cluster assignments in the frontend.
 * Run Hierarchical Clustering:
   * Submit a POST request to /hierarchical.
-  * Explore the interactive tree visualization in the frontend.
+  * Explore the interactive tree visualisation in the frontend.

 ## Test Cases
 ### K-means

-K-means may yield different results between runs due to random initialization.
+K-means may yield different results between runs due to random initialisation.
 Example output:

 ### Hierarchical

 Hierarchical clustering produces deterministic results.
-Example tree visualization:
+Example tree visualisation:

 ## Contributing